clemux/firewoes/README.txt

 Python packages
 ---------------

-(everythng is packaged in Debian for now)
+(everything is packaged in Debian for now)

 Installation
 ============